Lou1sM/modular_multimodal_summarization/README.md

 Code for the paper [A Modular Approach for Multimodal Summarization of TV Shows](https://arxiv.org/abs/2403.03823), applied to the SummScreen3D dataset.

+## Requirements
+If you use mamba, you can install the required dependencies with `mamba env create -f environment.yml`.
+Otherwise, the required packages are listed in `manual_requirements.sh` and can be installed with `. manual_requirements.sh`.

 ## Data
 The dataset consists of text transcripts and videos for tv show episodes, which are to be summarized as text.
 Our method first converts the videos to text as video captions.